This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Or why not just resort to a simple route by not taking a shower often?
 Sounds like a plan to all the lazy people reading this article.
-Well, keeping the humor aside, cleanliness should be every human’s first priority.
+Well, keeping the humor aside, cleanliness should be every person’s priority.
 Hence, taking a shower every day is important.

 Now that brings us to the end of this not-so-lazy article.
-I hope all the readers make use of the information!
+I hope all of you make use of the information!